saishivarao/Multicommodity_Multimodal_Transshipment_Network_Optimization/README.md

 >
 > End Products manufactured at the EPA are either directly shipped to the customer or they are stored at the stockyard as an on-site inventory for the customer.
 This routing is determined by the SLA agreement signed with customer, which specifies the precentage of total demand that the customer wishes to procure directly (i.e. Shipment from EPAs) and the percentage of total demand that the customer wishes to procure indirectly (i.e. Shipment from Stockyards).

+To optimize the flow of material in the network, I developed an MILP optimization algorithm with an objective to minimize the cost-to-serve a customer order.
+The Problem is solved using Pyomo library in Python.

 ### Files in the Repo -
 > 1. Jupyter notebook file - contains a Pyomo Code of the optimization problem